limepepper/ansible-role-zabbix-server/README.md

 Example Playbook
 ----------------

-If you just want to manage users on an existing zabbix installation, you can do a basic role import, and then use the `zabbix_user` module in your own roles/playbooks like so;
+If you just want to manage users (or problem notifications) on an existing zabbix installation, you can do a basic role import, and then use the `zabbix_user` module in your own roles/playbooks like so;

 ```yml